• Home

 Recommended Video

-Michael Martin, who took over as CEO in 2024 from Strava cofounder Michael Horvath, told the Financial Times the company has the “intention to go public at some point,” and noted that a public listing “provides easy access to capital in case we wanted to do more and bigger acquisitions.”
+Michael Martin, who took the helm in 2024 from cofounder Michael Horvath, told the Financial Times the company has the “intention to go public at some point,” and noted a public listing “provides easy access to capital in case we wanted to do more and bigger acquisitions.”

-The company already acquired U.K.-based coaching app Runna and cycling training app The Breakaway for undisclosed sums earlier this year.
+The company already acquired U.K.-based coaching app Runna and cycling training app the Breakaway for undisclosed sums in 2025.
 Those personalized coaching offerings—when combined with the app’s social features that allow users to track their friends’ workouts and give digital “kudos”—have likely increased Strava’s following among tech-savvy youth.

-Running in particular has become Gen Z’s latest fixation, and many see the activity as a way to connect with others while also staying fit.
-While young people reportedly feel burnt-out by dating apps, Strava’s Year in Sport: Trend Report last year reported a 59% increase in running club participation globally in 2024.
+Running, though, has become Gen Z’s latest fixation, as many see the activity as a way to connect with others while also staying fit.
+While young people reportedly feel burned-out from dating apps, Strava’s Year in Sport: Trend Report for 2025 found that Gen Z was 39% more likely than Gen X to use fitness to “meet people who share their interests.”
+New running clubs on the platform also increased by 3.5-fold, according to the report.

 But running isn’t just for socializing.
-The New York City Marathon also attracted a record 200,000 lottery applicants back in March for its race next month, up 22% from a year ago.
+The New York City Marathon also attracted a record 200,000 lottery applicants for its race in November, up 22% from 2024.

-While it’s unclear when Strava may go public, it has already invited banks such as Goldman Sachs and JPMorgan to pitch it for participation in a potential IPO, Reuters reported last month.
+While it’s unclear when Strava may go public, it has already invited banks such as Goldman Sachs and JPMorgan to pitch it for participation in a potential IPO, Reuters reported.

 Horvath teased the possibility of an IPO before he stepped down as the company’s leader in 2023.
 He claimed the person who would replace him as CEO would need a different skill set for navigating the company’s “next chapter.”